tenzir/tenzir/web/docs/formats.md

 ### `--merge` (Parsers)

 Merges all incoming events into a single schema\* that converges over time.
-This option is usually the fastest if the data is highly heterogeneous, but can lead to huge schemas filled with nulls and imprecise results.
+This option is usually the fastest *for reading* highly heterogeneous data, but can lead to huge schemas filled with nulls and imprecise results.
 Use with caution.

 \*: In selector mode, only events with the same selector are merged.